OriginQ/VQNET2.0-tutorial-en/source/rst/nn.rst

 .. py:class:: pyvqnet.utils.metrics.precision_recall_f1_2_score(y_true_Qtensor, y_pred_Qtensor)

-    Compute the precision, recall and f1 score of the binary classification task.
+    Calculate the precision, recall and F1 score of the predicted values under the 2-classification task.
+The predicted and true values need to be QTensors of similar shape (n_samples, ), with a value of 0 or 1, representing the labels of the two classes.

     :param y_true_Qtensor: 1D array-like input, true target value.
     :param y_pred_Qtensor: 1D array-like input, estimated target value.